 Colon cancer is a common malignancy in the United States.
 The treatment of patients with colon cancer can be complicated and may require a team of surgical and medical specialists.
 This review provides general information for patients and their families, covering colon cancer, its risk factors and symptoms, cancer evaluation and staging, and the most common methods of treatment.
-This review provides general information for patients and their families regarding risk factors, symptoms, cancer evaluation and staging and the most common methods of treatment.
 Because the treatment and prognosis for rectal cancer often differ from colon cancer, rectal cancer is addressed in a separate review.

 WHAT IS THE COLON?

-The colon and rectum are parts of the digestive system.
-They form a long, muscular tube called the large intestine (also called the large bowel).
-The colon is the first 4 to 5 feet of the large intestine, and the rectum is the last six inches.
+The large intestine is the last segment of the digestive system.
+The colon makes up the first 4 to 5 feet of the large intestine and the rectum is the last six inches.
 Partially digested food enters the colon from the small intestine.
 The colon removes water and nutrients from the food and turns the rest into waste (stool).
 The waste passes from the colon into the rectum and then out of the body through the anus (opening).

 WHAT IS COLON CANCER?

-Cancer begins in cells, the building blocks that make up tissues.
-Tissues make up the organs of the body.
-Normally, cells grow and divide to form new cells as the body needs them.
+Colon cancer begins in cells that form the inner lining of the colon.
+Normally, these cells grow and divide to form new cells as the body needs them.
 When cells grow old, they die, and new cells take their place.
-Sometimes, this orderly process goes wrong.
-In patients with colon cancer, new cells form when the body does not need them, and old cells do not die when they should.
-Cancer that begins in the colon is called colon cancer, and cancer that begins in the rectum is called rectal cancer.
-Cancer that starts in either of these organs may also be called colorectal cancer.
-These cancer cells have the ability to invade into the wall of the colon or spread to lymph nodes or other organs.
-Surgical treatment for colon cancer is usually directed at removal of the cancer and lymph nodes near the cancer.
-Medical treatment of colon cancer is usually an adjunct to the surgical treatment.
+Sometimes this orderly process goes wrong.
+This happens when cells form when the body does not need them or if old cells do not die when they should.
+Colon polyps are made up of groups of these abnormal cells.
+Over time, additional unregulated cell growth may occur and lead to the development of colon cancer.
+These cancer cells have the ability to invade into the wall of the colon, spread to lymph nodes, or to other organs.

 HOW COMMON IS COLON CANCER?